estadistika/estadistika.github.io/_posts/2019-06-28-Interfacing with Relational Database using MySQL.jl and PyMySQL.md

 <div id="python-062819-3" class="tabcontent-3" style="display: none;">
   <script src="https://gist.github.com/alstat/e7b04fe16d4ae8f324ba2eab2fe3a47e.js"></script>
 </div>
-Note that you need to have a strong password, and this configuration should not be exposed to the public, but we are doing it here for purpose of illustration.
+Note that you need to have a strong password, and this configuration should not be exposed to the public.
+The above snippets are meant for illustration.
 ### First Request
 To test the connection, let's send our first request --- to show the tables in the database:
 <div class="tab" style="margin-bottom: -16px;">